ariga/atlas/doc/website/blog/2023-08-16-passwordless-migrations.md

 }
 ```

 Amazing!
-This output indicates that Atlas was able to connect to the database and inspect the schema and we didn't have
+This output indicates that Atlas was able to both connect to the database and inspect the schema without us having
 to provide it with any credentials!

 ## Wrapping up

-In this post, we've discussed the security concerns around passwords and how IAM authentication can help mitigate them.
+In this post, we discussed the security concerns around passwords and how IAM authentication can help mitigate them.
 We
 also demonstrated how to use Atlas to perform passwordless schema migrations on an RDS database using IAM authentication.
 If you use Atlas to perform schema migrations on RDS databases, we encourage you to give IAM authentication a try!